 Where required, the Board provides advice to the Artibus Innovation and PwC regarding the improvements to the construction Training Packages.
-CEO Simon Cocker has been appointed as a member of the Construction Industry Reference Committee by the Australian Forum of Construction Industry Training Funds.
+CEO Simon Cocker had been a member of the Construction Industry Reference Committee, nominated by the Australian Forum of Construction Industry Training Funds.

-To support careers promotion, the Board has provided funding to Master Builders Tasmania for the Building and Construction Pathways Project.
+To support careers promotion, the Board has provided funding to Master Builders Tasmania for the Building and Construction Pathways Program.
 The aim of the project was to promote careers in the building and construction industry to school students throughout the state.
-A total of 51 schools and 2,060 students attended the careers presentations statewide.
+A total of 56 schools and 2,210 students attended the careers presentations statewide.
+The Board has also continued its funding support to the Housing Industry Association for the youthBUILD Program.
+The Program involves the provision of structured training for school students and promotional activities.